KayChansiri/Demo_Longtitudinal-Multilevel-Modeling/README.md

 ```

 Here is the output:

 <img width="458" alt="Screen Shot 2024-01-25 at 12 39 23 PM" src="https://github.com/KayChansiri/Longtitudinal-Multilevel-Modeling/assets/157029107/d0498ca7-d6e1-4f4c-ae66-36bdd9282b1b">

 * Regarding random effects, the random intercept for each user, with a variance of 3.148 and a standard deviation of 1.774, implies individual differences among users' baseline satisfaction levels.
 As for the residual variance (error variance), which is 0.678 with a standard deviation of 0.8234, these numbers indicate the variation in satisfaction scores not explained by the model.
 * For fixed effects, the coefficient for 'time_numeric' is 0.89000 with a significant p-value, indicating that for each unit increase in time, there's an expected increase of 0.89 in the satisfaction score.
 * Regarding the correlation of fixed effects, the correlation between the intercept and 'time_numeric' is -0.535.
 This suggests a moderate inverse relationship between these parameters within the model.
 In other words, if the intercept were higher (i.e., if the average satisfaction score at month 1 were higher), the effect of time on satisfaction (the slope) would tend to be lower, and vice versa.
-This means that users with initially high satisfaction scores might show less change over time compared to subjects with initially low scores."
+This means that users with initially high satisfaction scores might show less change over time compared to subjects with initially low scores.

 ### Random Slope Model